Can a 40-year-old plus do CA or study further?

 I completed my graduation in commerce from the most renowned Commerce college in Mumbai NM College and Law from Government Law College.

 I got married at the age of 22 and settled in the milk city of India, Anand (Gujarat).

 After moving to Gujarat I took up teaching and here started my teaching career.

 I started as an Art and Craft teacher in a CBSE school and soon discovered a passion for teaching – especially Mathematics.

 When the Commerce stream was started in our school, I got an opportunity to teach Accountancy.
 Meanwhile, for professional advancement, I completed B.Ed. and M.Com.

 I was quite satisfied with my job which had always provided opportunities for growth.

 I had already completed 23 years in the teaching profession and saw myself retiring from the same.

 But destiny had other plans for me.

-Though I was very happy with my present life, I wanted to do something about it.
-I thought what if I could present him with my CA degree on his 75th birthday!!!
+Though I was very happy with my present life, I thought what if I could present my Dad with my CA degree on his 75th birthday.